rohanbaichwal1-rgb/Sutra/docs/haptic-protocols.md

 outer motors to run during exhale.
 These are three separate driver modules;
 the mux does not provide motor power or directly drive an LRA.

-This setup targets the onboard LRAs of the supplied SmartElex modules.
+This setup targets the onboard LRA of the supplied SmartElex module.
 It retains the existing/default DA7280 actuator voltage, current, impedance, and frequency registers; the SmartElex manual does not publish a motor-specific replacement profile.
 It does not substitute SparkFun's `defaultMotor()` values.
 This is not